 I usually tell people to always cook at home if you want to stay healthy.
 Studies have shown that meals, both healthy and unhealthy, eaten at home surrounded by loved ones, can have the same health benefits.

 For people who can’t afford to buy all organic, aim for just organic protein and vegetables.
 Prepare and eat your meals at home and if you can’t, don’t eat where you work!
 At your desk, your brain is in stress mode which can affect the way you digest your food.
 Eating while stressed can cause bloating which could lead to other problems.

 Macau society heavily relies on take-away food.
 How can one avoid this trend?

 I understand Macau is an on-the-go city, so I stopped giving people strict meal plans.
 Instead, I provide them with the next best thing.
 Kitchens are getting smaller and smaller in Macau, but this is the society we live in.
 I won’t say people need to stop eating takeout, because it’s difficult not to.
 However, and I can’t stress this enough, take it away from your work desk and put your phone down.
 Most people take their phone to the toilet but when was the last time you wiped your phone?
-Additionally, the phone’s blue-light is bad for our eyes and the simple action of picking it up is stressful, because you only pick it up to see if you have likes or messages.
+Additionally, the phone’s blue-light is bad for our eyes and the simple act of picking it up is stressful because you only pick it up to see if you have likes or messages.
 Also important is not to eat your food in plastic containers.
-Plastic has an oestrogen effect and that can lead to issues in both men and women like screwing up menstrual cycles, for example.
+Plastic has an estrogen effect and that can lead to issues in both men and women like screwing up menstrual cycles, for example.

 What else can we expect from you, fitness market-wise?